 I’ve tried to cook chicken breast a couple of times over the years, but it always gets so dry.
 And once its dry, it’s almost impossible to salvage.
 I rarely order chicken breast at a restaurant, for the same reasons.
 But there are so many chicken breast recipes out there, so I’ve recently been on a mission to take on the challenge of a tender and juicy result.

-In January I went to Austin to visit Mary, and on the way I stopped to see Joni.
-We had lunch in Grapevine at Main Street Bistro, one of our favorite restaurants.
+In January I had lunch in Grapevine at Main Street Bistro.
 I ordered the Santa Monica Burger, primarily because the bartender raved about it.
-I decided to trust him, even though they use a chicken breast.
 He was right…it was delicious, and the chicken was incredibly tender.
 I learned they marinate the chicken overnight in pineapple and orange juice.
 Last summer I had amazing fajitas at Mama Roja in OKC, and they marinate the steak in soy sauce and orange juice.

 Clearly I hit a theme, and I wanted to replicate that.
 Right after I had the fajitas, I bought skirt steak and orange juice.
 Of course, they just sat there, I procrastinated on making it, and eventually totally forgot my plan.
 After my trip to Austin I remembered the plan again…for about a week.